muhai-project/chronographer/README.md

         python experiments_run/get_table_results.py --folder data_ng_building/ --metric eventkg_vs_search.json --label <label>
         ```

-* Narrative graph generation from text
+* Event-centric KG Population from text
     * These are the experiments to generate KGs from the DBpedia abstracts
     * First you need to set up a local DBpedia, you can follow the steps on this link: <https://github.com/MartinoMensio/spacy-dbpedia-spotlight>
     * Python script: `build_kg_with_frames.py`